“Why are we even here?”

 “Of course.
 I’m alright.
 What about you?”

 My gut response?
 Calm.
-I felt unusually grounded, content to be home, and considering all the emotional weight of the weekend, I truthfully felt a beginning of tranquility and peacefulness that eluded me for most of my adulthood, and maybe never knew.
+I felt unusually grounded, content to be home, and considering all the emotional weight of the weekend, I truthfully felt a beginning of tranquility and peacefulness that eluded me for most of my adulthood, and perhaps never knew.
 My only negative twinge resulted from his disinterest, but little could be done to alter his opinion at this point.

 “I feel strangely at peace.
 I wouldn’t think so given all the gunk from my history that you managed to get me to profess, but maybe it was cathartic.
 This may sound stupid, but I think this weekend did wonders to change my outlook and even my pace of life.”
 How much was I searching for that, and after one weird and complicated weekend, one where more questions developed with each answer, the only thing that would make me feel better at this moment was a hot shower.